Nontoxic Nodular Goiter

-You may need treatment for goiters that grows rapidly and affect your neck or obstruct your breathing.
-If a nontoxic goiter progresses to the nodular stage and the nodule is found to be cancerous, you will need treatment.
+You may need treatment for goiters that grow rapidly and affect your neck or obstruct your breathing.
+If a nontoxic goiter progresses to the nodular stage and the nodule becomes cancerous, you'll need treatment.

 Hormone Suppression Therapy

 Thyroid hormone medication suppresses the secretion of thyrotropin (TSH).
 TSH is the thyroid-stimulating hormone that causes growth.
-This therapy is most effective for early stage goiters that have grown due to impaired hormone production.
-It's less effective for goiters that have progressed to the nodular stage.
+This therapy works for early-stage goiters that have grown due to impaired hormone production.

 Radioactive iodine treatment reduces the size of large goiters.
 It is used in the elderly when surgical treatment is not an option.

-Thyroidectomy is a surgery to remove a portion or all of the thyroid gland.
-This treatment is particularly effective if the goiter is so large it causes difficulty in breathing or swallowing.
+Thyroidectomy removes a portion or all of the thyroid gland.
+This treatment particularly works if the goiter is so large it causes difficulty in breathing or swallowing.